drmaize/ThermoAlign/README.md

 The output files from each modules are explained <a href="#output">here</a>.

-Advanced use:
+Advanced Use
 ================================================
-Requirements for directly running the source code:
+<h2>Requirements for directly running the source code</h2>
 * Linux/Unix
 * [Python  2.7](http://python.org/)
 * [NumPy   1.9.2](http://www.numpy.org/)